 Pedestrian and bicycle circulation adjacent to the precinct will be a priority within the open space and landscape planning.
-The park will provide a landscaped open space for those waiting to use the PTI facility.
 This pedestrian/cycleway network will provide access to the major and local community facilities, as well as to the future Town Centre, Mixed Industry and Business Area and Urban Residential Precincts.

-6.4 Open Space and Landscape Concept
+6.4 Landscape Concept

 The landscape setting of the precinct will be established to ensure its integration into the surrounding local and regional landscapes.
-Ancillary open space provisions within the precinct will fulfil aesthetic and environmental management functions.
+Open space provisions within the precinct will fulfil aesthetic and environmental management functions.